World Trade Organization Ministerial Conference of 2005

 The Sixth Ministerial Conference of the World Trade Organization, also known as the WTO Hong Kong Ministerial Conference and abbreviated as MC6, was held at the Hong Kong Convention and Exhibition Centre, Wan Chai, Hong Kong from 13 to 18 December 2005.
 Representatives from 148 countries were expected to attend the event, as well as over 10,000 protesters led by the Hong Kong People’s Alliance on WTO and made up of largely South Korean farmers.
-Wan Chai Sports Ground and Wan Chai Cargo Handling Basin in Wan Chai North have been designated as protest zones.
-Victoria Park served as the starting point for the rallies.
-Police wielded sticks, used gas grenades and shot rubber bullets at some of the protesters.
-They arrested 910 people, 14 were charged, but none were convicted.
+The conference approved a declaration which many participants described as marking "significant progress".
+However, due to violent protesters, police officers were deployed with batons, riot gas, and other non-lethal weapons.
+Around 910 people were arrested.
+Of these, 14 were charged, but none were convicted.

 Background

 The Ministerial Conference is the highest decision-making body in the World Trade Organization (WTO), meeting at least once every two years and providing political direction for the organization.
 The Hong Kong Ministerial Conference of the World Trade Organization, which was held from 13 to 18 December 2005, is the sixth ministerial conference (MC6) of the WTO.
 The 150 WTO member economies aimed to reach a preliminary agreement on liberalization of farm trade by reducing subsidies, providing Aid for Trade and address other issues at the Hong Kong meeting, aiming for a successful conclusion of the Doha Round in 2006.